AuraFrizzati/DE-Zoomcamp-AF/Module_3/README.md

 SELECT (1) FROM `data-eng-week3-af.DW_demo.yellow_tripdata2024`; --0 B
 ```

 The query `SELECT * FROM` reads all columns and rows from the table, resulting in reading the entire table size.
-This is why the estimated query byte size is pretty large
+This is why the estimated query byte size is pretty large.
+Furthermore, BigQuery has a column-oriented storage structure, meaning it stores data by columns rather than rows.
+As a result, reading all columns requires scanning a large amount of data.

 ## Submitting the solutions